magento/magento2-page-builder/docs/create-basic-content-type/overview.md

 ## Prerequisites

 Page Builder creates content types from a module with UI components.
-So this topic assumes you have a basic module structure in which to add your content type files.
+This tutorial assumes you have a basic module structure (as follows) in which to add your content type files.

 ![Minimum module structure](../images/module-minimum-structure.png)